rawlins/lambda-notebook/README.md

   * On a mac, double click `lambda_notebook.command`.
   * Or, from a shell, run `lambda_notebook.py`.
 On windows you may need to explicitly call something like `python3 lambda_notebook.py`.
 (Untested.)
   * To user a notebook directory other than the default `notebooks`, you can call something like `./lambda_notebook.py --notebook-dir=./local_notebooks/`.
 Note that `local_notebooks` is untracked by git, so is a safe place to put testing notebooks etc.
+  * IPython 2 includes a directory browser, and `notebooks/local_notebooks` is also untracked.

 This will start a server in the terminal and open your web browser to the notebook directory.
 Then, look through the various notebooks to see examples of what can be done.
 I recommend starting (for now) with:
   * LSA Poster examples